3º ESO. Rope Jumping 3: Basic Techniques

 The skier:

-a side-to-side jump keeping the feet together; you jump to the right with once, and to the left the following one.
+a side-to-side jump keeping the feet together; you jump to the right with once, and to the left the following time.

 The bell: